Third Anglo-Mysore War: Peace

 Among the preliminary terms that Cornwallis insisted on was that Tipu surrender two of his sons as hostages as a guarantee for his execution of the agreed terms.
 On 26 February, his two young sons were formally delivered to Cornwallis amid great ceremony and gun salutes by both sides.
 Cornwallis, who was not interested in significantly extending the company's territory, or in turning most of Mysore over to the Mahrattas and Hyderabad, negotiated a division of one half of Mysorean territory, to be divided by the allies, in which the company's acquisition would improve its defences.
 He later wrote, "If we had taken Seringapatam and killed Tippoo, [...] we must either have given that capital to the Marathas (a dangerous boon) or have set up some miserable pageant of our own, to be supported by the Company's troops and treasures, and to be plundered by its servants."
 The territories taken deprived Mysore of much of its coastline; Mysore was also obligated to pay some of the allied war costs.

 On 18 March 1792, Tipu agreed to the terms and signed the Treaty of Seringapatam, ending hostilities.

 Consequences

-The war resulted in a sharp curtailment of Mysore's borders to the advantage of the Marathas, the Nizam of Hyderabad, Travancore and the Madras Presidency.
-The districts of Malabar, Salem, Bellary and Anantapur were ceded to the Madras Presidency.

 A fourth and final war was fought between the British and Mysore in 1799, in which Seringapatam was taken, and Tipu was killed in its defence.
 The victors, rather than partitioning the country, forced Tipu's family into exile and restored control of Mysore to the Wadiyars.

 One notable military advance championed by Tipu Sultan was the use of mass attacks with rocket brigades, called cushoons, in the army.
 The weapons used by the cushoons sufficiently impressed the British during the Third and Fourth Mysore Wars to inspire William Congreve to develop Congreve rockets.

 Cornwallis was raised to the title of Marquess for his actions in the war, while the native Indian soldiers under his command were awarded the Mysore Medal.